build-your-own-internet/byoi/chapters/001-getting-started/README.md

      │                  │
      │                  │
 ─────┴──────────────────┴──────
-              (squasheeba 10.1.1.0/24)
+              (caternet 10.1.1.0/24)
 ```

-In this diagram, there are 2 machines, `boudi` and `pippin`, who are a single network, `squasheeba`.
-The network range for squasheeba is `10.1.1.0/24`, meaning: all IP addresses in the range from `10.1.1.0` through `10.1.1.255` are a part of that network.
+In this diagram, there are 2 machines, `boudi` and `pippin`, who are a single network, `caternet`.
+The network range for caternet is `10.1.1.0/24`, meaning: all IP addresses in the range from `10.1.1.0` through `10.1.1.255` are a part of that network.
 Any machine on that network will have an IP address that is within that range, so `boudi` has the IP address `10.1.1.3` and `pippin` has the IP address `10.1.1.2`.

 ## Running your docker container